 Plan your search

-A good starting point for exploring your career options is an appointment with the Walter Center for Career Achievement career advisor.
+A good starting point for exploring your career options is an appointment with the Walter Center for Career Achievement career coach.

 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews, too.